 34 continuing care spaces will be built to serve members of Siksika community.
 Funds to operate the 34 continuing care spaces will be provided through separate multi-year operating grants to be finalized and approved.

-In addition, 8 independent living units and space for adult day support are being considered separate from the above Alberta Health funding.
+In addition, 8 independent living units and space for adult day support are being considered, along with an adult day support program, separate from the above Alberta Health funding.

 How do I access Siksika Continuing Care?

 A process for accessing the new Siksika Continuing Care and services will be established in advance of the opening of the centre.
+We are not pre-booking individuals currently.
 If you are living in the community and need care services today, you can call Siksika Home Care at 403-734-5695 to arrange for a health assessment.
-If you need facility-based care, today contact Siksika Elders Lodge at 403-734-5720.
+If you need facility-based care today, please contact Siksika Elders Lodge at 403-734-5720.